 In many cases, prostate cancer doesn’t cause any symptoms until the disease process is in its later stages.
-For that reason, annual screening exams are a critical component to diagnosing the disease early.
-Early diagnosis allows a wider variety of treatment options, as well as a chance to stop the disease from spreading elsewhere in the body.
+For that reason, annual screening exams are a critical part to diagnosing prostate cancer early.
+Early diagnosis allows a wider variety of treatment options, as well as a chance to stop the prostate cancer from spreading elsewhere in the body.

-The American Cancer Society and the American Urological Association recommend annual prostate screening for men beginning at age 50 and earlier for individuals in high-risk groups.
+The PSA test tells your doctor if the prostate is releasing higher than usual amounts of PSA into your bloodstream.
 PSA is a protein that is naturally produced by the prostate gland.
 As the prostate enlarges, additional PSA is produced and seeps into the blood stream, making it a useful marker for prostate cancer.
 While a high PSA doesn’t necessarily mean cancer is present, and a low PSA doesn’t necessarily mean there is no cancer, it is an important tool for physicians.
 Only a biopsy can confirm or deny the presence of prostate cancer.

 If the DRE and/or PSA come back as not normal, it might mean you have a problem with your prostate.
 Your physician will want to do additional tests.
 This does not necessarily mean you have cancer.
 Other prostate problems can also cause a higher PSA count.
 You may have an infection or an enlarged prostate known as benign prostate hyperplasia.
 Your physician may further evaluate your prostate using ultrasound and biopsy.
 During a biopsy, the doctor takes a tissue sample from the prostate to see if there are cancerous cells.

 Talk to your primary care provider about the right time to get screened and schedule an appointment today with a Riverside primary care physician.